easifem/vikasSharma/_posts/2021-09-11-strings-in-lua.md

 tags: [Lua]
 style: border
 color: primary
-description: Day-3 of programming in Lua.
+description: Day-3 of programming in Lua <i class="fas fa-terminal text-warning"></i>.
 In this note, I have explained my understanding about the string system in Lua.
 ---

 # Strings in Lua